bayraktare/conditional_pooling/README.md

 We have included code examples of Conditional-Pooling for different tasks, such as image classification and object detection, in the repository.
 You can find these examples in the examples directory.
 These examples demonstrate how to integrate Conditional-Pooling into various deep learning tasks to enhance feature representation and discrimination.

-If you find this code or paper useful please cite as:
+If you find this code or paper useful, please cite as:

     @article{bayraktar-yigit-conditional-pooling,
       author    = {Ertugrul Bayraktar and Cihat Bora Yigit},